 President Trump announced he could send as many as 15,000 troops to the U.S-Mexico border to strengthen security as the administration prepares for the migrant caravan to arrive from Central America.
-The caravan, which is still a distance away and traveling through Mexico, has already shrunk by 50% falling from 7,000 to less than 3,500, according to the New York Times.
+The caravan, which is still a distance away and traveling through Mexico, has already shrunk by 50 percent, falling from 7,000 to less than 3,500 people, according to The New York Times.

 For people who live in an international border community like El Paso, Texas, the anticipation of the caravan has already impacted their lives.

 Estefania Castillo, 23, is a graduate student at the University of Texas at El Paso (UTEP) and she crosses the U.S-Mexico border every day to attend school.
 But as the migrant caravan gets closer to the border, that commute has gotten harder.
 As security intensifies at the border, Castillo is now faced with the possibility of being trapped on one side of the border.
 That could mean being cut off from her family, or not being able to attend school.